swapsCAPS/codaisseur-github/blog-post.md

 It turned out that implementing OAuth with Feathers and React was a bit more complicated than I had expected.
 For three days I struggled.
 I just could not get it to work.
 I kept hammering on it but I was getting nowhere.
 After a great tip from a teacher, I let it rest and started doing some actual coding.
-GitHub allows a few calls to their API without logging in, so we could at least get some work done.
+GitHub allows a few calls to their API without authenticating, so we could at least get some work done.

 I decided to use a simple list-detail pattern.
 A list with all the users I'm following with some basic user info.
 And a detail view with an overview of their latest commits.
-Working with React and Redux was a bit daunting at first.
+Working with React and Redux was daunting at first.
 But after a few epiphanies it got easier and easier.
 And yes.
 After letting it rest for a while I did manage to get OAuth working. :D
 Well, Almost...
 It seems there is a bug in the Feathers framework.
 It's a long story.
 GitHub issue here: https://github.com/feathersjs/feathers-authentication/issues/344

 ### Finally Some Code : /
 (Some lines have been removed for brevity)

 When the list view is loaded we get all the users we are following.